-The increase in revenues from Year-Round Products was primarily attributable to a higher volume of SSV sold and favourable pricing across all product lines.
-The increase was partially offset by lower volume of ATV sold due to supply chain disruptions.
-The increase includes a favourable foreign exchange rate variation of \$4 million.
+The increase in revenues from Year-Round Products was primarily attributable to a higher volume of SSV sold due to added capacity, a higher volume of 3WV sold and favourable pricing across all product lines.
+The increase includes a favourable foreign exchange rate variation of \$51 million.